 Image optimization is also about image SEO.
+This all ties back into on-page SEO updates.
 This means it is sometimes done to get your product images rank high on Google and other search engines.
 Basically, image optimization is one of the easiest ways to speed up your site and improve the speed of your webpage with the use of images.

 Create Unique Image Content

 Original images are necessary to make your page unique and valuable for the user.
 Creating pages that are valuable for your means having images that help users get the best experience possible from your page.